-Financial income from investments in the corporate portfolio totalled NOK 1.5 billion in 2018 compared to NOK 1.3 billion in 2017.
-This gave a return on equity of 4.2 per cent in 2018, compared with 4.0 per cent in 2017.
-The costs of managing the corporate portfolio were NOK 14 million.
+Financial income from investments in the corporate portfolio totalled NOK 1.5 billion in 2019, very similar to 2018 (NOK 1.5 billion).
+This gave a return on equity of 4.3 per cent in 2019, compared with 4.2 per cent in 2018.
+The costs of managing the corporate portfolio were NOK 15 million.
 Returns on the corporate portfolio and costs of managing this are included in total comprehensive income for the Company.